ProximoSrl/ProximoSrl.github.io/_posts/2015-03-21-Setting-up-good-fixture.md

 This simple test verify that **the name of the identity associated to the thread used to run the test is null or empty**.
 This test runs green with every test runner, except with Nunit test adapter in Visual Studio.

 When test is executed in Visual Studio, CurrentPrincipal identity is a valid Windows Identity and **it's equal to your current Windows user**, and this makes some of our test fails when executed inside visual studio.
+This confirms me that something different happens inside Visual Studio and I want to fix it.

 ## Fixture Fixture Fixture